List of ThunderCats characters: The Snarfs

-The Snarfs are sapient cat-like creatures native to Thundera who live in the Valley of Snarfs, with many serving as servants to Thunderean nobility.
+The Snarfs are sapient cat-like creatures native to Thundera who live in the Valley of Snarfs, with many serving as servants to Thunderian nobility.
 When Thundera was destroyed, forty-nine Snarfs escaped on a Mutant tanker and reached an uninhabited planet which they took as their own, dubbing it the "Planet of Snarfs".
 When Mumm-Ra recreates Thundera, he captures the Snarfs and forces them to search for treasure.
 After it is liberated by the ThunderCats, the Snarfs return home.

 Snarfs are incapable of evil, except when possessed, and are resistant to magic and mind-control.

 Snarf

 Snarf (voiced by Bob McFadden in the original series, Satomi Kōrogi in the 2011 series) is an elder Snarf who served as a nursemaid and guardian for Lion-O when he was young and remains loyal to him.
+As Lion-O grew up, Snarf found that often Lion-O did not want to have him "mothering" or protecting him.
+Still, Snarf has remained loyal to Lion-O and the other ThunderCats.
 Though not a fighter, he is agile and can communicate with other animals on Third Earth.

 In the 2011 series, Snarf is a pet to Lion-O and is incapable of speech.
-In ThunderCats Roar, he is a robot animal who can take the form of a normal house cat.
+In ThunderCats Roar, he is a robotic animal who can take the form of a normal house cat.